FEniCS/dolfinx/demo/pde/csg-3D/python/documentation.rst

 .. _demo_pde_csg_3D_python_documentation:

-Create CSG-3D geometry
+Create CSG 3D-geometry
 ======================

-This demo is implemented in a single Python file, :download:`demo_csg-3D.py`, and demonstrates of usage of 3D geometries in DOLFIN.
+This demo is implemented in a single Python file, :download:`demo_csg-3D.py`, and demonstrates usage of 3D geometries in DOLFIN.

 .. include:: ../common.txt

 Implementation
 --------------

-This description goes through how to make 3-dimentionals geometries and meshes in DOLFIN.
+This description goes through how to make 3-dimentionals geometries and meshes in DOLFIN, as implemented in :download:`demo_csg-3D.py`.

 First, the :py:mod:`dolfin` module is imported: